ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 Test Steps:

-1. BPI Subject generates a key pair for digital signature using the BPI Subject.
+1. BPI Subject generates a key pair for digital signature.
 2. BPI Subject creates a sample message or data to be signed.
 3. BPI Subject digitally signs the message with the private key.
 4. BPI Subject verifies the digital signature using the corresponding public key and the signed message.
-5. BPI Subject modifies a single character in the signed message and attempt to verify the digital signature.
+5. BPI Subject modifies a single character in the signed message and attempts to verify the digital signature.
 6. BPI Subject confirms that the verification fails, indicating the integrity of the message has been compromised.
-7. BPI Subject generates multiple key pairs and sign the same message with different private keys.
+7. BPI Subject generates multiple key pairs and signs the same message with different private keys.
-8. BPI Subject verifies each digital signature using the corresponding public key and confirm the validity of each signature.
+8. BPI Subject verifies each digital signature using the corresponding public key and confirms the validity of each signature.
-9. BPI Subject utilizes different cryptographic algorithms supported by the BPI for digital signature creation.
+9. BPI Subject repeats steps 1. through 8. for all cryptographic algorithms supported by the BPI for digital signature creation.
-10. BPI Subject verifies the digital signatures using the appropriate verification algorithm for each signature.

 Passing Criteria: